webqit/oohtml-cli/README.md

   └── index.html <!DOCTYPE html>
 ```

-Above, the `subroot` directory will recieve its own `bundle.html` for its contents.
+Above, the `subroot` directory will recieve its own `bundle.html` for its contents, and will be omitted from its parent bundle.
 This gives us the following final structure:

 ```html
 public